 The Master of Science in Computer Science emphasizes continuing self-development of individuals currently engaged in science, technology and engineering-related fields and prepares those who have completed undergraduate majors in these fields for entry into a career in computing technology.

 The department financially supports a limited number of graduate students, and such awards are made on a competitive basis.
-For details on graduate admission procedures, please refer to the information provided by the School of Engineering and the VCU Graduate School websites.
+For details on graduate admission procedures, please refer to the information provided by the College of Engineering and the VCU Graduate School websites.

 The program is designed to develop skills and educate CS students to be major contributors in the computing industry.
 The graduate program in computer science provides state-of-the-art education through the use of didactic courses to those students who wish to further their knowledge and careers within the computing industry.